thepranab/materials-for-max-qe2021-online-school/Day-9/example0.intro/README.md

 	./code_gpu.x SIZE
 ~~~~~

+    Compare the "Product times" with the theoretical peak performance reported for Marconi100: 0.8 TFlops per node (32 cores) and 7.8 TFlops per GPU

 ------------------------------------------------------------------------

 Unfortunately in Quantum ESPRESSO things are a bit more complicated than this, because often the matrices are inizialized on the CPU and then need to be